Reality of the quantum state: Towards a stronger {\psi}-ontology theorem: Acknowledgements

 \section{Acknowledgements}

-The author thanks Samson Abramsky, John-Mark Allen, Jon Barrett, Roger Colbeck, Lucien Hardy, Matty Hoban, Dominic Horsman, Matt Leifer, Matt Pusey and Rui Soares Barbosa, and especially Adam Brandenburger, for valuable comments and discussions at various stages of this work, as well as audiences at the Besan\c{c}on \'Epiphymaths and Oxford Philosophy of Physics seminars.
+The author thanks Samson Abramsky, John-Mark Allen, Jon Barrett, Roger Colbeck, Lucien Hardy, Matty Hoban, Dominic Horsman, Matt Leifer, Matt Pusey, Rui Soares Barbosa, an anonymous referee, and especially Adam Brandenburger, for valuable comments and discussions at various stages of this work, as well as audiences at the Besan\c{c}on \'Epiphymaths and Oxford Philosophy of Physics seminars.
 This research was carried out both at l'Institut de Recherche en Informatique Fondamentale, Universit\'{e} Paris Diderot - Paris 7, and at the Department of Computer Science, Oxford University.
-Financial support is gratefully acknowledged from the Fondation Sciences Math\'{e}matiques de Paris, postdoctoral research grant eotpFIELD15RPOMT-FSMP1, Contextual Semantics for Quantum Theory, the Networked Quantum Information Technologies (NQIT) Hub, and the Oxford Martin Programme for Bio-inspired Quantum Technologies.
+Financial support is gratefully acknowledged from the Fondation Sciences Math\'{e}matiques de Paris, postdoctoral research grant eotpFIELD15RPOMT-FSMP1, Contextual Semantics for Quantum Theory, the Networked Quantum Information Technologies (NQIT) hub, and the Oxford Martin School, University of Oxford via the programme for Bio-inspired Quantum Technologies.